Interesting Things to do in Penang (George Town)

 Penang Cat Mural - travel.joogostyle.com

 I have heard a lot about Penang’s wall art.
 So it’s exciting to spot them all around the town!
-In 2012, Ernest Zacharevic was commissioned to paint murals, including the famous ‘Kids on bicycle’.
-Since then other artists have contributed.
+In 2012, Ernest Zacharevic was commissioned to paint murals, including the famous ‘Kids on a bicycle’.
+Since then, other artists have contributed.
 You can look at the map below to guide you in finding the different murals.

 width=